giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 ![WWF Together animal pages](wwf-interactive.png)

-> *Recommendation: Have the same amount of features (especially interactive) across all the animals
+> *Recommendation: Have the same amount of features (especially interactive) across all the animals to ensure interest in all featured animals

 #### Severity rating: 1